Aakak/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+* ReactJS is a JavaScript library which is used for building user interfaces specifically for single page applications.
+It’s used for handling view layer for web and mobile apps.
+React also allows us to create reusable and style UI components.

 - [ ] What does it mean to _think_ in react?

+* Thinking in React means a pattern of creating components from other components, of varying complexity.

 - [ ] Describe state.

+* setState() schedules an update to a component’s state object.
+When state changes, the component responds by re-rendering.

 - [ ] Describe props.

+* Most components can be customized when they are created, with different parameters.
+These creation parameters are called props, short for properties.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+* A "side effect" is anything that affects something outside the scope of the function being executed.

 ## Project Set Up